uob-coms20007/uob-coms20007.github.io/semantics/inversion.md

 To prove two statements are semantically equivalent, therefore, we consider _all_ possible behaviour they may exhibit.

 Let us consider some arbitrary statements $S \in\mathcal{S}$ and another program $\mathsf{if}\ x \leq 2\ \mathsf{then}\ S\ \mathsf{else}\ S$.
-We might wish to prove that these two programs are the semantically equivalent.
+We might wish to prove that these two programs are semantically equivalent, so we can optimise away the redundant branching.
 To do so, we must prove that:

   * If $S,\, \sigma \Downarrow \sigma'$ for some states $\sigma,\, \sigma' \in \mathsf{State}$, then $\mathsf{if}\ x \leq 2\ \mathsf{then}\ S\ \mathsf{else}\ S,\, \sigma \Downarrow \sigma'$;